-iSelect for accredited investors
+iSelect for Accredited Investors

 There is a disconnect in the startup funding ecosystem.
 Most ordinary Americans only learn about exciting new venture opportunities after it is too late to invest.

-As the first build-your-own venture fund, iSelect solves this problem by managing the diligence burden for investors, providing diversification by allow minimum investments in a single company for as low as $5,000 and continually monitoring investments after.
+As the first build-your-own venture fund, iSelect solves this problem by managing the diligence burden for investors, providing diversification by allowing minimum investments in a single company for as low as $5,000 and continually monitoring investments after.

 - Has the company taken the appropriate steps to identify and address the risks of the venture to the extent possible for the relevant stage of the company.
 Companies that fall short on any of these criteria are not accepted to the iSelect platform.

-iSelect for entrepreneurs
+iSelect for Entrepreneurs

-And, what do you do about sector diversification?
+And what do you do about sector diversification?
 Do you pick a generalist or a specialist?
 Or stage diversification?
-Should you choose Seed, Series A, Series B or even later stage growth capital?
+Should you choose Seed, Series A, Series B or even later-stage growth capital?

-Invest in multiple companies over multiple years: With iSelect, you don’t need to worry about the impact of investment cycles or the business cycle to your venture investments.
+Invest in multiple companies over multiple years: With iSelect, you don’t need to worry about the impact of investment cycles or the business cycle on your venture investments.
 You can spread your investment across multiple years and multiple companies, allowing you to maximize potential returns while minimizing the downside risk of investing in venture-backed companies.

 Dealflow / diversification: iSelect sources hundreds of venture investments each year from proprietary deal sources across the U.S. iSelect then selects the top 2-3% of those deals that meet strict qualifying criteria for investment.
 This provides you with the ability to curate a diversified portfolio.

-iSelect for financial advisors
+iSelect for Financial Advisors

 Regulations, uncertain markets, monetary policy, and a thousand other factors are making it ever harder for financial advisors to offer their clients reliable investment strategies to meet their retirement goals.
 Retirees are watching retirement savings dwindle.
 Millennials don’t believe the S&P 500 is reliable.
 Few people trust Social Security to provide meaningful retirement benefits.
 It has become difficult for financial advisors to provide clients with solutions that offer real long-term returns.